TeamAsterix/Alphonse/README.md

 - Fill API ID, API HASH, Phone number (with country code).
 - Paste the OTP received on Telegram.
 - If You have Enabled 2-Step Verification then fill your password.
-- Your HellBot Session Will be saved in your Telegram Saved Message.
+- Your String Session Will be saved in your Telegram Saved Message.
 - There's a bug in repl which prints your input twice or more.
 You need to long tap and paste the required information in repl.
 - [![Run on Repl.it](https://replit.com/badge/github/TeamAlphonse/Alphonse)](https://replit.com/@ryoishin/Alphonse)